williamedwardhahn/OISC/MPCR_OISC.md

 If the result of the condition checks is `1` (true), `TrueCommands` will be executed.
 Otherwise, `FalseCommands` will be run.

-### Summary

-Control flow is the backbone of any functional program.
-By understanding how to dictate the sequence of command execution in the MPCR OISC, you unlock the potential to create a wide range of applications, from simple calculators to complex algorithms.
-In the upcoming chapters, we'll continue our deep dive, exploring further nuances and advanced topics related to the MPCR OISC.

----

-*Proceed to Chapter 10, where we shed light on special registers and locations, enhancing our understanding of the MPCR OISC's inner workings.*

-## Chapter 10: Special Registers and Locations in MPCR OISC
+## Special Registers and Locations in MPCR OISC

 ### Unveiling Special Locations